 You can identify the location of all current (undecided) planning applications on the map below.
-Click on the red marker for details.
-The link (in blue) will take you directly to the Tewkesbury Borough Planning Portal where you can view the full set of plans and submit your comments.
+If you click on the red pin you will be taken directly to the Tewkesbury Borough Planning Portal where you can view the full set of plans and submit your comments.

 The parish council is notified whenever a new planning application is submitted, and, wherever possible, we try to notify local residents that may be affected by it.
 Tewkesbury Borough Council should also put up Green notices to draw attention to the application.